20steps/alexa/README.md

 Current capabilitites:
 * Possiblity to ask UptimeRobot.com for detailed system status of your services
 * Some easter egg for your loved one
 * Basic Website using Pages brick to integrate Wordpress as CMS
 * Basic user management including user settings
 * Alexa Account linking using oAuth2
+* Support for german and english language including localized website

 Usage:
 * First register at the <a href="https://alexa.20steps.de">20steps Alexa Website</a>.